 - other teams within the council if we have a lawful basis for doing this, such as our Fraud Investigation Officer who reviews all Right to Buy applications and undertakes further checks using the data you provided.

-- contractors or subcontractors so they may carry out repair or modification work or conduct market research/ surveys on our behalf
+- contractors or subcontractors so they may carry out repair, modification work, structural surveys or conduct market research/ surveys on our behalf

 - members of the Tenants Panel or Housing Scrutiny Panel, to assist with tenant queries